Fellowship in Head and Neck Surgical Oncology and Reconstructive Surgery

 Strengths

-We offer one of the largest head and neck oncology and reconstruction teams in the country with a very busy clinical service.
+We offer a comprehensive, interdisciplinary head and neck oncology and reconstruction team complemented by robust research and education programs.
 The fellow will develop increasing comfort in managing complex head and neck oncology patients within a multi-disciplinary framework.
 Dedicated clinical faculty provides mentorship to help develop skills and knowledge needed for an academic career.
 The academic milieu includes one of the finest Otolaryngology residency programs in the country, with excellence in every aspect of the field.
-The tumor biology research program of the Johns Hopkins Department of Otolaryngology is world renowned as a leader in clinical translational research pertaining to HNSCC.
+The tumor immunology, engineering and public health programs at Johns Hopkins are pre-eminent and rare tumors program joint program with the National Institutes of Health creates a unique environment.
 Trainees have been highly successful in launching clinical translational academic careers.
+We have a strong multi-disciplinary skull base surgery team and maintain a designation as a North American Skull Base Surgery (NASBS) Multidisciplinary Team of Distinction.

 Fellowship Faculty